 I want a cider with real body to accompany any candy with peanut butter and chocolate.
 If I get any pairing right, it will be this one, because I eat Reese’s cups so often.
 They are my very favorite candy year-round.
 A strong cider pairing needs to incorporate body from some kind of barrel-aging.
 I like ciders that have spent some time in a spirit barrel, ideally a bourbon barrel.
 Embark Craft Ciderworks makes a Whiskey Barrel-Aged limited edition cider that is all treats and no tricks.

 Fruit licorice, like Twizzlers, benefits from a complementary pairing: a modern cider with cherry or berries.
 Big Fish Cider Company’s Church Hill Blush is a lovely option because of its balance and tasteful use of raspberries.
 This is a way to pair like with like, and use the berry notes of a semi-dry cider to bridge the gap to a sweeter, chewy candy, like Twizzlers.

 M&M’s®: Oyster River Winegrowers Wildman Cider

 There’s something so special about M&M’s.
 Perhaps it’s the fact that this is the only candy that delivers both technicolor, bright hues and chocolate.
-I recommend pairing M&M’s with a semi-dry cider that uses only apples.
-Oyster River Winegrowers Hoboken Station Cider will keep you and your guests haunting the cider table for more.
-What I especially like about this pairing is that the a semi-dry cider allows the sweet milk chocolate to play merrily across the palate, without turning bitter or sickly sweet.
-Wildman Cider, made with made with apples gathered from wild seedling trees, is unfiltered and made with native yeast fermentation that’s bottle conditioned with no sulfites added, which lends a tangy, wild quality, perfect for the spirit of Halloween.
+I recommend pairing M&M’s with a dry, spontaneously fermented cider that uses only apples.
+Oyster River Winegrowers Wildman Cider will keep you and your guests haunting the cider table for more.
+What I especially like about this pairing is that the cider allows the sweet milk chocolate to play merrily across the palate, without turning bitter or sickly sweet.
+Wildman Cider, made with made with apples gathered from wild seedling trees, is unfiltered and made with native yeast fermentation that’s bottle conditioned with no sulfites added, which lends a tangy, feral quality, perfect for the spirit of Halloween.

 Candy Corn: Stem Ciders Pear Cider